Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ### Modules & libraries used

 **Google-Auth**
-- Google-Auth helps with the authentication to use the google API.
+- Google-Auth helps with the authentication to use the Google API.

 **gspread**
-- gspread is needed for accessing and updating data in a google spread sheet.
+- gspread is needed for accessing and updating data in a Google spread sheet.

 **xlrd**
 - xlrd is a library that helps with reading data from Excel files (.xls).